NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 = Performance Analysis <sec:analysis>

 While there are many significant aspects of this work that could be analyzed, only three that will be considered here.
-The first is on the quality of the results produced by this implementation via standard numerical analyses.
+The first is on the quality of the results produced by this implementation via standard numerical analysis.
 The effects of transferring data between the host and the device repeatedly arises only in the implementation and the theoretical nature of this bottleneck is investigated.
 Similarly, the significance of transferring data between hosts is analyzed.
 And finally, empirical benchmarks are given to highlight the efficacy of the implementation.